ironghost007/Library_Management/README.md

 # Library Management
 This is a high school project in C++.
-This is to be excuted only in turbo C++ IDE.
+It is to be excuted only in turbo C++ IDE.

 #### Main concepts illustrated:
 1. Classes
 2. File Handling